secretstartups/handbook/content/handbook/support/workflows/how-to-get-help.md

 #### Tips on getting timely responses

 1. Review the [Opening a request for help](#opening-a-request-for-help) to ensure all steps were covered.
+1. Mention the engineer who is helping or assigned with *every* comment where you need them to review or respond.
 1. If an issue is moved to another group (through a label change or moving to another project), check the corresponding template for the new group to see who to assign or mention in a comment.
 1. When linking to Kibana, also upload a copy of relevant entries, a screenshot of the graph, etc. as logs rotate out after 7 days.
 If possible, also link to the relevant Sentry entry.

 #### Escalate to unblock a request

-If you encounter any problems, such as obtaining a timely response from Development, then please take the following steps:
+If you encounter any problems, such as obtaining a timely response from Development, then please take one or more of the following steps:

-1. Review the contacts listed in the issue template and check slack or their GitLab status to see if they are on PTO.
-If they are on PTO, check slack for their backup and ping them via the issue, otherwise ping the primary contact requesting an update via the issue.
+1. Check if the engineer(s) assisting with the request is on PTO through Slack or their GitLab status.
+If they are on PTO, mention the contacts (listed in the issue template) in the issue, or their backups if they are also on PTO, requesting an update via the issue.
+Backups are listed in a coverage issue, or in Slack.
-1. Feel empowered to ping the corresponding Development Subgroup slack channel along with a link to the issue, requesting an update.
-1. Make the corresponding Development Subgroup Engineering Manager aware via the issue.
-You can identify the relevant Engineering Manager by checking the Development Group Handbook Page from each Projects ReadMe Section which provides a section named `Development Groups with their corresponding templates and labels`.
+1. Make the corresponding Development group Engineering Manager aware by mentioning them in the issue.
+You can identify the relevant Engineering Manager by checking the Development Group Handbook Page from each Projects Readme Section which provides a section named `Development Groups with their corresponding templates and labels`.
+1. Feel empowered to ping the contacts and/or Engineering Manager in the corresponding product/development group Slack channel along with a link to the issue, requesting an update.
-1. Consider reaching out to a Support Engineering Manager for further guidance.
+1. Reach out to a Support Engineering Manager for further guidance directly or in the `#spt_managers` Slack channel.

 #### Prior to closing a request for help